 What To Serve With Mediterranean Breakfast Egg Bake?

 Crusty bread is a must!
 You need something to soak up that yummy sauce and the egg (especially if it is runny).
-I also like to serve a lightly dressed mixed green salad to keep things cool and fresh.
+I also like to serve a lightly dressed mixed green salad or this Greek salad to keep things cool and fresh.

 - 1 teaspoon olive oil